psean21c/AlgorithmLib/README.md

+#Introduction
-This is my source repository which I submit in the Hackerrank web site.
+This is the repository which I practice my programming skills/sources or submit them in the Hackerrank web site.
+It will be updated on a regular basis.
+---